-This new public observatory lies within the Galloway Forest Dark Sky Park near Dalmellington, under some of the darkest skies in the UK.
-Galloway Forest Dark park is the only Dark Sky Park in the UK and the only IDA (International Dark-Sky Association) gold tier park to have a public use observatory.
+This relatively new publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
+The Galloway Forest Dark Sky Park is one of only two ‘gold tier’ Dark Sky Parks in the UK and is the only IDA (International Dark-Sky Association) gold tier park in Scotland to have a public use observatory.

 - A fully robotic 20” Corrected Dall Kirkham telescope in a 5 metre dome, which can be operated from a warm control room.

 - A roll-off-roof observatory with a 14” Schmidt Cassegrain Telescope for a more hands-on, out in the open observing experience.

 - A multi-purpose lecture/activity room and an ‘outdoor classroom’ in the form of an elevated observing deck from which visitors can enjoy the inspirational experience of naked-eye observation.